pandark/passport-42/README.md

 Refer to the [User](https://api.intra.42.fr/apidoc/2.0/users/show.html) 42 API
 Reference for the complete set of available fields.

+#### User agent

+Although 42 API doesn't require a user agent in the requests header, passport-42 sets one, by default "passport-42".
+You can set a different one using the `userAgent` option.

 ## Examples

 Developers using the popular [Express](http://expressjs.com/) web framework can